kneron/document_center/docs/toolchain/yolo_example.md

 </div>

 two things we have to emphasize on this report:
-* found ops type will run as cpu node 'KneronResize' in our model
+* found op type will run as cpu node 'KneronResize' in our model
 * the estimated FPS is 22.5861, the report is for NPU only

 at the same time, a folder "compiler" will be generated in your docker mounted folder(/data1), the evaluation result could be found in that folder.
 One important thing is to check the 'ioinfo.csv' in /data1/compiler, it looks like this: